facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

     `img`     | `#!py3 str/bytes` |             | Either a string in the form `Packages/Package/resource.png` or a byte string of a PNG image.
     `color`   | `#!py3 str`       |             | A string in the form of `#RRGGBB` or `#RRGGBBAA` (alpha layer will be stripped and ignored and is only allowed to make it easy to pass in colors from a color scheme).
     `opacity` | `#!py3 int`       | `#!py3 255` | An integer value between 0 - 255 that specifies the opacity of the tint.
+///

 ### Scope to Style

+/// define
 `#!py3 dict mdpopups.scope2style`

-:
-    Takes a sublime scope (complexity doesn't matter), and guesses the style that would be applied.
+-   Takes a sublime scope (complexity doesn't matter), and guesses the style that would be applied.
 While there may be untested corner cases with complex scopes where it fails, in general, it is usually accurate.
 The returned dictionary is in the form: